Estate Planning: Single, Married, or in a Domestic Partnership — What to Consider

 Medical Power of Attorney (Advance Healthcare Directive)

-Does a single person need a medical power of attorney know as an Advance Healthcare Directive?
+Does a single person need a medical power of attorney known as an Advance Healthcare Directive?
 The answer is yes.

 If you are too ill to make decisions about your medical care, you will need someone you trust to do it for you.
 A married person will commonly appoint their spouse to make these decisions.
 However, a single person should appoint a close friend or family member.